paulotm/nexa-contabilidade/README.md

-# Site de Contabilidade 📊
+# Accounting Firm Website 📊

-Um projeto em desenvolvimento de uma página web para um escritório de contabilidade fictício, construído como parte do meu aprendizado no curso de Desenvolvedor Fullstack.
+A web page project in development for a fictional accounting firm, built as part of my learning journey in a Fullstack Developer course.

-## 💻 Sobre o Projeto
+## 💻 About the Project
-O objetivo deste site é criar uma interface profissional, moderna e responsiva capaz de apresentar serviços contábeis, fiscais e trabalhistas de forma clara.
-O foco atual tem sido a construção de um Front-end sólido e interativo, preparando o terreno para futuras integrações.
+The main goal of this website is to create a professional, modern, and responsive interface capable of presenting accounting, tax, and payroll services clearly.
+The current focus has been on building a solid and interactive Front-end, laying the groundwork for future integrations.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used
-* **HTML5:** Estruturação semântica do conteúdo.
+* **HTML5:** Semantic content structuring.
-* **CSS3:** Estilização, design visual e responsividade.
+* **CSS3:** Styling, visual design, and responsiveness.
-* **JavaScript:** Interatividade e dinamicidade da página.
+* **JavaScript:** Page interactivity and dynamic features.

-## 🚧 Status do Projeto
+## 🚧 Project Status
-**Em desenvolvimento.** A estrutura principal do Front-end já foi concluída, e novas funcionalidades (como validação de formulários e possível integração com Back-end) serão adicionadas conforme o avanço dos meus estudos.
+**In development.** The main Front-end structure is already complete.
+New features, such as form validation and potential Back-end integration, will be added as my studies progress.